tiandavis/tiandavis.com/resume/index.md

 ## Strong Engineering Skills

-Currently, I wax poetic with ember.js as a software developer on [BrowZine's Front-End Engineering][browzine] Team - a remote startup in the academic and commercial research space.
+Currently, I wax poetic with Ember.js and Node as a software developer on the BrowZine [Front-End Engineering Team][browzine].
+BrowZine is a remote distributed startup in the academic and commercial research space.

-Previously, I shipped critical components on both Respoke's Community Team and Respoke's Front-End Team - a distributed startup in the communication space.
+Previously, I shipped critical components on both Respoke's Community Team and Respoke's Front-End Team.
+At its height, Respoke was a remote distributed startup in the telecommunication space, specifically WebRTC and Asterisk.

 Prior to that, I shipped as a Tech Lead at Nationwide and as a consultant in various industries from banking to education to medical to military simulation and training.

 <br>